Renewable energy in Canada: Responsibilities of levels of government

 In Canada, the authority to legislate and put in place policies on renewable energy is divided between three levels of government — the federal, provincial, and local / municipal governments.
 Since the enactment of the Constitution Act, 1867, the power to legislate the use of natural resources remains mainly in the hands of the provincial governments as they have the power to govern and manage the natural resources that fall within its territorial boundaries.
 Accordingly, section 92(a) of the Constitution Act and its amendments from 1982 entails that provinces have total control over the forestry, electricity and other non-renewable energy sources.
 Furthermore, this also includes the power to put in place taxes and royalties against resource extraction operations.
 Moreover, provinces also obtained the authority to explore and develop both renewable and non-renewable sources of energy as well as manage facilities (and sites) responsible for generating electricity.
 Provinces were given authority to manage and plan for the use of provincial lands and thus acquired the right to develop their strategic energy market.

 Responsibilities of the federal government differ completely.
 They include creating national legislation that regulates the trade and sale of renewable and non-renewable energy both nationwide and internationally.
 The federal authority also maintains and develops policies regarding fisheries.
 Moreover, it is tasked to create and enact laws to raise money and taxes of any sort, and as well as manage land resources owned by the federal government.
 Hypothetically, the federal government can neither interfere nor act on any territories owned or operated by the province but can indirectly influence them by setting the national agenda.

 Finally, municipal/local governments which do not have the same level of authority to enact laws as the provincial and Federal Government, do influence the policy-making and implementation process.
 The power given to municipal governments is outlined in provincial legislation which allows local governments to create by-laws according to its constituency, and also includes issuing its own zoning regulations and construction permits.
 Similarly, indigenous communities and leaders practice as the primary authority on local native lands and reserves.
 Any resources that fall within indigenous borders remain under the control of the community and its leaders.
 As federal and provincial laws are required to be administered within the respective territories of Canada, it is a municipal government that is responsible for implementing such legislation.

+One way that governments (usually federal) can increase the amount of renewable energy is by reallocating energy subsidies.
+By phasing out fossil fuel subsidies and replacing them with funding for renewable energy, the federal government would be able to accelerate the energy transition to meet their climate goals.
+Another impactful government action is carbon pricing.
+As of 2026, Canada has an industrial carbon tax, but has cancelled its consumer carbon tax.
+Both carbon taxes were proven to reduce emissions.